d4rkr00t/aik/README.md

 aik index.js --build
 ```

-Produces minimized build for production usage.
-It's easy to publish prototype to GitHub pages, Surge, or wherever you
+Build command produces optimized for production use bundle.
+This makes it easy to publish prototype to GitHub pages, Surge, Now or wherever you
 want.
 Important that assets urls are relative to the root:

 ```html
 <script type="text/javascript" src="/index.c699c867.js"></script></body>
 ```

-If you want to host build in sub directory (e.g. https://my-web-site.com/sub-dir/) you should run Aik with the '--base'
+If you want to host a build in a sub directory (e.g. https://my-web-site.com/sub-dir/) you should run Aik with the '--base'
 flag:

 ```sh
 aik index.js --build --base "/my-sub-folder"
 ```

-Now assets urls are relative to specified base path:
+Now assets urls are relative to a specified base path:

 ```html
 <script type="text/javascript" src="/my-sub-folder/index.c699c867.js"></script></body>